-- For most exams you should bring at least 2 pens (black ink only), 2 x HB pencils, a calculator (with no lid or cover), a 30cm ruler (marked with cm and mm), pencil sharpener and rubber, compasses, protractor and coloured pencil crayons (not gel pens). - You are responsible for providing your own equipment for examinations.
+For most exams you should bring at least 2 pens (black ink only), 2 x HB pencils, a calculator (with no lid or cover), a 30cm ruler (marked with cm and mm), pencil sharpener and rubber, compasses, protractor and coloured pencils/crayons (not gel pens).
+You may bring and use a highlighter to highlight questions but you must not highlight your answers.

+You are responsible for providing your own equipment for examinations.
 You must not attempt to borrow equipment from another candidate during the examination.